IBM/ansible-role-infosvr/docker/README.md

 installing.)

-When successfully completed, you should see the `completed all steps successfully` message from three separate log files, and the following output in the overall log (`docker logs -f infosvr_build` output):
+When successfully completed, you should see the `completed all steps successfully` message from three separate log files, and the following output in the overall log (`docker exec infosvr_build tail -F /screenlog.0` output):

 ```text
 PLAY RECAP *********************************************************************